 Stories, features, epics, and capabilities can also be ranked automatically, inheriting the rank from a parent work item in the backlog hierarchy.
 For example, once all epics have been ranked, the child capabilities or features can inherit the rank of their parent epics.
 Similarly, features that have been ranked can pass the rank down to their child stories.

-Important: This option is available only if you have a program or a program and a PI selected on the Configuration bar.
-For the theme backlog, only global ranking will apply with the portfolio selected on the Configuration bar.
+Important: This option is available only if you have a program or a program and a PI selected.
+For the theme backlog, only global ranking will apply with your selected portfolio.
 Additionally, you can select a solution, which is a collection of programs, and perform ranking of epics, capabilities, or features within a solution.

 To automatically apply rankings:

 - In the backlog list, click Pull Rank.

 - From the drop-down menu, select the appropriate ranking option; for example, Use Epic (Program Increment Level) rank to sort Features or Use Feature (Program Increment Level) rank to sort Stories.
 The work items will automatically prioritize in the list.